 Total shoulder replacements are not nearly as common as a total hip or knee replacement, but are just as efficient in relieving joint pain.
-A total shoulder replacement may be necessary when the pain and function of your shoulder is no longer allowing you to have a great quality of life and non-surgical or less invasive surgical options are not able to help you.
+A total shoulder, also known as a total shoulder arthroplasty, may be necessary when the pain and function of your shoulder is no longer allowing you to have a great quality of life and non-surgical or less invasive surgical options are not able to help you.

 The shoulder is made up of three bones: the upper arm bone (humerus), the shoulder blade (scapula) and the collarbone (clavicle).
 The shoulder is a ball-and-socket joint, which means the ball of the upper arm fits into a shallow socket (glenoid) in your shoulder blade.
 Strong connective tissue, called the shoulder capsule, surrounds the joint.
 To help your shoulder move easier, synovial fluid lubricates the shoulder capsule and joint.

 - Osteoarthritis (Degenerative Joint Disease): This type of arthritis is age-related and usually occurs in people 50 years and older; however, younger people can also be affected by osteoarthritis.
 The cartilage that cushions the bones in the shoulder soften and wear away.
 This causes the bones to rub against one another, which makes the shoulder joint painful and stiff.